PureVPN Review 2020

 Streaming – Does It Work With Netflix & Other VoD Services?

 Yes, as I mentioned earlier, Netflix works great with PureVPN.
 In fact, PureVPN can unblock a total of 7 Netflix regions.
-You can now stream content from the US, the UK, Australia, Canada, Germany, France, and even Japan.
+You can now stream content from the US, UK, Australia, Canada, Germany, France, and even Japan.

 If we talk about streaming experience, PureVPN offered excellent speeds and I didn’t notice any lags or pixelated video quality.